USS Hoel (DD-533): Final moments

 Only 86 of Hoel's complement survived; 253 officers and men died with their ship, at least 40 of them dying in the water while awaiting rescue.
 Commander Kintberger described the courageous devotion to duty of the men of the Hoel in a seaman's epitaph to the action: "Fully cognizant of the inevitable result of engaging such vastly superior forces, these men performed their assigned duties coolly and efficiently until their ship was shot from under them."
+As they waited for rescue, the surviving crew watched a close up view of Yamato sailing right past them, which they described as “a ship so huge it takes your breath away.”.
+Nearly 48 hours after the destroyer’s demise, the American transport ships LCI-341 and LCI-337 each rescued Hoel's survivors and brought them to Leyte Gulf for medical treatment and transfer back to the United States.

-Awards
+Awards and Memorials

 In addition to the United States Presidential Unit Citation, Hoel received the Philippine Presidential Unit Citation and five battle stars for World War II service.